Bart Cummings: Will dispute

-On 28 October 2016 a dispute over Cummings will was heard in the New South Wales Supreme Court.
-The dispute was between Anthony with his sister Margaret who wanted the $30 million estate to be settled as per Cummings will.
-They have also taken the executor of the estate, accountant Aaron Ross Randell to court contesting their father's final will.
-In a separate action sisters Sharon and Anne-Marie were contesting the division of the estate.
-The judge Supreme Court Justice Francois Kunc ordered that the parties find someone who could act as an intermediary in mediation between the parties.
-He expected mediation to occur in December/January and the matter was to return to court in February 2017.
+On 28 October 2016, a dispute over Cummings' will was heard in the New South Wales Supreme Court.
+The dispute was between Anthony and his sister Margaret, who wanted the $30 million estate to be settled as per Cummings' will.
+They also took the executor of the estate, accountant Aaron Ross Randell, to court, contesting their father's final will.
+In a separate action, sisters Sharon and Anne-Marie were contesting the division of the estate.
+Supreme Court Justice Francois Kunc ordered that the parties find someone who could act as an intermediary in mediation between the parties.
+He expected mediation to occur in December/January, and the matter was to return to court in February 2017.

-Mediation was under the control of eminent former appeal court judge Keith Mason, QC with the first meeting was scheduled for 30 November.
-The mediation over two days failed to resolve the dispute and Judge Philip Hallen ordered that the parties submit any further evidence by 30 January.
+Mediation was under the control of eminent former appeal court judge Keith Mason, QC, with the first meeting was scheduled for 30 November.
+The mediation over two days failed to resolve the dispute, and Judge Philip Hallen ordered that the parties submit any further evidence by 30 January.
 A hearing was scheduled for 24 February when a date for a hearing was to be set.
-With the death of Bart's wife in early January 2017 the family "...will put aside all ill-will as the mourn the loss of their mother".
-No further stories regarding the estate have appeared in the media and the matter may have been settled privately.
+With the death of Bart's wife in early January 2017, the family "...will put aside all ill-will as the mourn the loss of their mother".
+No further stories regarding the estate have appeared in the media, and the matter may have been settled privately.

 Secret family controversy

-In November 2016 two sisters in Adelaide, Kimberley and Julia Mander went public with a claim that Cummings was the father of their father, Peter Mander, from a relationship with their grandmother, Patricia Kilmartin.
+In November 2016, two sisters in Adelaide, Kimberley and Julia Mander, went public with a claim that Cummings was the father of their father, Peter Mander, from a relationship with their grandmother, Patricia Kilmartin.
 They allege that the couple were in a relationship for over a year and Patricia fell pregnant in mid-1951.
-The relationship ended and Lloyd Mander married Patricia and raised Peter as his son.
+The relationship ended, and Lloyd Mander married Patricia and raised Peter as his son.
 They have engaged a lawyer and have asked for DNA tests for to confirm their story.
 They have stated that they are not interested in a financial claim on Cummings' estate.

-Cummings daughter Sharon Robinson has said that she is happy to give a DNA sample and to meet the girls who would be her nieces if Bart Cummings is proved to be their grandfather.
+Cummings' daughter Sharon Robinson has said that she is happy to give a DNA sample and to meet the girls who would be her nieces if Bart Cummings is proved to be their grandfather.